HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 # Final update~
 The bugs in this repository have almost been fixed.
 Therefore, we copy the whole project back to our previous repository: Reinforcement Learning.

 We will try to make sure there are no bug in the current version.
 However, the contents in this repository will no be updated anymore.

-Please click the link below to visit or download the newer one. ^_^ See [ReinforcementLearning](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning).
+Please click the link below to visit or download the latest one. ^_^

+See [ReinforcementLearning](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning).

 # Installation